 Graduates are prepared to plan and implement developmentally appropriate programs in early childhood settings.
 Employment opportunities include child development and child care programs, preschools, public and private schools, recreational centers, Head Start Programs, and school-age programs.

 The Sandhills Community College Early Childhood Associate degree program was one of the first five community colleges in the United States to receive national accreditation from the National Association for the Education of Young Children.

-Our program incorporates practical experience at off-campus child care and educational setting
+Our program incorporates practical experience at off-campus child care and educational settings.

 In addition to the Colleges five core values of integrity, helpfulness, excellence, respect and opportunity, our conceptual framework is developed around the values in which Betty High Rounds so strongly believed.
 We continue to infuse these values throughout our program today and use them to guide our decision making process.

 - Implement a holistic approach to teaching and learning.

 - Collaborate with others and trust in the abilities of the group.

 - Grow role models, mentors, leaders and advocates.

 - Embrace life-long learning.

 Career Exploration Resources